wiaio/slate/source/index.html.md

 file | Buffer | File to be associated with the event. timestamp | Timestamp | Timestamp of the event in milliseconds.

+Publish uses the server timestamp as a default but this can be manually overwritten as a parameter.

 ## Subscribe to events

 > Example